git-developer/RCSwitchFirmata/FHEM/README.md

 # FHEM repository for RCSwitchFirmata

-This repository contains the FHEM modules for RCSwitch.
+This repository contains the FHEM modules for RCSwitchFirmata.
 It may be added to FHEM by entering the following command in FHEM once:
 ```
 update add https://raw.githubusercontent.com/git-developer/RCSwitchFirmata/development/FHEM/controls_frm_rc.txt
 ```